-Learn the fundamentals of weather direct from the Bureau of Meteorology, Australia's official source of weather information.
+This highly rated masterclass is now available as a special online event.
+Learn the fundamentals of weather direct from the Bureau of Meteorology, wherever you may be.

 Across the globe, 90 per cent of major disasters are weather-related.
-Take your understanding of the weather and natural hazards to the next level by attending this highly recommended one-day masterclass.
+Take your understanding of the weather and natural hazards to the next level from the comfort of your preferred location.

 What will you learn?